The Ugly news (part 2) Animal Testing and Cruelty-Free Skin Care for You and your Family:

-Sadly, a great many companies still test product on animals, or have it done for them.
+Sadly, a great many companies still test the product on animals or have it done for them.
 There is absolutely no reason for this to be continuing, with other more accurate testing methods available.
-Many products also contain cruelly derived animal ingredients including placental extracts (derived from calf embryos) and animal derived ceramides (brains).
-With highly effective plant derived ingredients available, there is good reason to check your product ingredients for animal products or by-products.
-Check for the CCF bunny logo if you wish to ensure that the product is definitely cruelty free.
+Many products also contain cruelly derived animal ingredients including placental extracts (derived from calf embryos) and animal-derived ceramides (brains).
+With highly effective plant-derived ingredients available, there is good reason to check your product ingredients for animal products or by-products.
+Check for the CCF bunny logo if you wish to ensure that the product is definitely cruelty-free.

 So, what is the good news?

 The good news is that there are many companies in Australia who are doing the right thing and truly natural products are readily available in shops and online.
 A quick visit to the CCF (choose cruelty-free) website will show you the companies that have achieved cruelty-free certification and can also show you ranges that are suitable for vegans.
 Available online there is a wealth of information about toxic chemicals in skincare and also a copy of the MDSD (Material Safety Data Sheet) which is an A-Z of chemicals found in skincare.